 Wrongful death is the result of a person’s or a corporation’s carelessness, negligence, or wrongdoing.
 Possible causes of your loved ones wrongful death are a:

-Your Ganong Law wrongful death attorney understands how difficult this time is for you.
+Your wrongful death attorney understands how difficult this time is for you.
 When Ganong Law accepts your case, you pay nothing until the case is resolved in your favor.
 This is called taking a case on a contingency basis.

-We know it is hard, but you must contact a wrongful death attorney at Ganong Law as soon as possible.
+We know it is hard, but you must contact a wrongful death attorney at Ganong Law in Bakersfield, CA, as soon as possible.

 One reason is that there are statutes of limitation (deadlines) by which time you must file the wrongful death lawsuit.